xmduan/Robot-Surveillance-Matlab/README.md

 [F,K]=MC_OP(P,W,tau,'HittingTimeOp');
 ```
 ## Comparison with Julia
-Julia code can be seen here [Robot-Surveillance-Julia](https://github.com/SJTUHan/Robot-Surveillance-julia), test code can be found in the packages.
-We test star graph, line graph, ring graph, complete graph and random graph with n=8 points, respectively.
-It should be noted that in the test file, every graph is randomly set(except for complete graph).
+Julia code can be found at [Robot-Surveillance-Julia](https://github.com/SJTUHan/Robot-Surveillance-julia), and test codes can be found in the packages.
+We test star graph, line graph, ring graph, complete graph and random graph with n=8 nodes, respectively.
+It should be noted that in the test file, every graph is randomly set (except for complete graph).
 Thus, in order to compare the efficiency, particular graphs are used instead of random ones.
 Graph structures are shown as follow.

-Code efficiency are shown in the below tablet.
+Code efficiency are shown in the table below.

 | Graph Type | Calculated Parameter |Computing Time (Matlab) | Optimization Time(Matlab)|  Computing Time (Julia)|Optimization Time(Julia) |
 |:-:|:-:|:-:|:-:| :-:|:-:|